taw00/element-rpm/README.md

 * The test repositories: I will usually try to build test packages for any OS that is in beta if I have time.

 ### For Fedora...

+_Note that, by default, the 'riot-stable' repository will be enabled and 'riot-testing' will not._

 ```
 cd /etc/yum.repos.d/